Clients

 Yes — identity-adjacent

-When you want the current attachment — not the snapshot — use the three live properties.
-Each calls refresh() to re-read the client from list-clients, then resolves the typed Session/Window/Pane:
+When you want the current attachment — not the snapshot — use the three attached_* properties.
+Each calls refresh() to query the current state (one tmux round-trip) and then resolves the typed Session, Window, or Pane it’s viewing.
+This costs a little — you’re asking for the live state — but you get the current view in return:

 >>> with control_mode() as ctl: